 Do I need to DNC scrub aged leads?

 Yes — always, no exceptions.
-Every lead list must be checked against federal and state Do Not Call registries before you start calling.
+Every lead list must be checked against federal and state Do Not Call registries before you start calling, and you must re-scrub at least every 31 days.
 This applies regardless of the lead's age, source, or how recently your vendor scrubbed them.
-Consumers can add their number to the DNC registry at any time, so a list that was clean when your vendor scrubbed it may have new entries by the time you call.
-The cost of scrubbing is pennies per lead; the cost of a single DNC violation is $500-$1,500.
+Consumers can add their number to the DNC registry at any time, and nearly 100,000 numbers are reassigned daily.
+A list that was clean when your vendor scrubbed it may have new DNC entries or reassigned numbers by the time you call.
+The cost of scrubbing is pennies per lead; the cost of a single DNC violation is $500-$1,500 per call.

 Can I text aged leads?

 Only if the original consent included specific SMS permission.
-The TCPA requires "prior express written consent" for marketing text messages — a higher standard than the consent needed for phone calls.
-Ask your lead vendor whether the opt-in form included SMS consent language.
-If you can't verify SMS consent, stick to phone calls and email.
+The TCPA requires "prior express written consent" for marketing text messages — a higher standard than the consent needed for manual phone calls.
+Ask your lead vendor to show you the actual opt-in form and consent language.
+If you can't verify SMS consent, stick to manual phone calls and email.
 When you do text, always include "Reply STOP to opt out" and honor opt-out requests immediately.

 What happens if I call someone on the DNC list?

-Fines of $500 per call for standard violations, up to $1,500 per call for willful violations.
-These penalties are per-call, meaning calling 100 DNC-listed numbers could result in $50,000-$150,000 in fines.
-Beyond monetary penalties, DNC violations can trigger class action lawsuits, state regulatory action, and in some cases, loss of your professional license.
-The penalties are intentionally severe to ensure compliance — and they apply equally to solo agents and large call centers.
+Fines of $500 per call for standard violations, up to $1,500 per call for willful violations, and up to $43,280 per call for federal DNC violations.
+These penalties are per-call, meaning calling 100 DNC-listed numbers could result in $50,000-$150,000 or more in fines.
+American Income Life — an insurance company with proper consent — still paid $14 million over DNC violations.
+Beyond monetary penalties, DNC violations can trigger class action lawsuits (averaging $6.6 million in settlements), state regulatory action, and loss of your professional license.

 How often should I re-scrub my lead lists?